Literature: Dying of the Light

 - Even Evil Has Standards: Chell, Garse, Lorimar, Bretan... everyone present disapproves in some way when Jaan murders Myrik.

 - Famous, Famous, Fictional: Arkin Ruark, mocking Dirk's idea of going to the duel and announcing that he won't fight:

 Jesus Christ and Socrates and Erika Stormjones and now Dirk t'Larien, great martyrs of history, yes.
 Maybe the Redsteel poet will write something on you.

 - Frickin' Laser Beams: Ubiquitous among the Kavalar.
 It adds to the seventies feel of the novel.

-- The Fundamentalist: Braith is a rather conservative holdfast, and ones that travelled to Worlorn are Fundiest Of All.
+- The Fundamentalist: Braith is a rather conservative holdfast, and ones that traveled to Worlorn are the Fundiest Of All.

 - Gendercide: Only Fatal to Adults

 - The Ghost: Kirak Redsteel.
 The others know he's around Larteyn somewhere, but he's never actually on page until he shows up at the very end of the story; he's the one who draws the death square on the ground in preparation for Dirk and Bretan's duel.